cambridge-cares/TheWorldAvatar/Agents/PropertyValueEstimationAgent/README.md

 &nbsp;
 # 3. Agent Integration Test

-As this derivation agent modifies the knowledge graph automatically, it is  recommended to run integration test before deploying it for production.
-Two integration tests are provided in the `tests` repository.
-Although the agent is designed to work within the stack, those tests *only* test for correct functionality of the locally deployed agent together with Blazegraph and PostgreSQL spun up as Docker containers.
-This adjustment was necessary to "mock" interactions with the stack, i.e. retrieval of settings and endpoints.
+As this derivation agent modifies the knowledge graph automatically, it is  recommended to run integration tests before deploying it for production.
+A few integration tests are provided in the `tests` repository.
+Although the agent is designed to be deployed to a larger Docker stack, the integration tests can both be run as local and as dockerised agent.
+In both cases Blazegraph and PostgreSQL are spun up as Docker containers using the `testcontainers` library.

-To run the integration tests locally, access to the `docker.cmclinnovations.com` registry is required on the local machine (for more information regarding the registry, see the [CMCL Docker registry wiki page]).
-Furthermore, a few relevant files are provided in the `tests` folder.

-1. `mockutils` folder: Python modules to mock stack settings
-2. `test_triples` folder: test triples for derivation inputs
-3. `agent_test.env` file: agent configuration parameters
-4. `conftest.py` file for pytest: all pytest fixtures and other utility functions
+All tests are located in the `test_example_agent.py` file while all fixtures and utility functions are provided in the `conftest.py` file:

-5. `test_example_agent.py`
+1. `test_example_agent.py`
-   - `test_example_agent.py::test_example_triples`: test if all prepared triples are valid
+   - `test_example_agent.py::test_example_triples`: test if all provided test triples are valid
    - `test_example_agent.py::test_example_data_instantiation`: test proper instantiation of all triples incl. attached time series (for property price index)
    - `test_example_agent.py::test_monitor_derivations`: test if derivation agent performs derivation update as expected
+   - `test_example_agent.py::test_wrongly_marked_up_derivations`: test that derivation agent does not perform any derivation update in case of a mismatch between the agent IRI used for agent registration and derivation markup (only works as dockerised test)
+2. `conftest.py` file for pytest: all pytest fixtures and other utility functions

 &nbsp;
+## Pre-requisites:

+To run the integration tests, access to the `docker.cmclinnovations.com` registry is required from the machine running the tests (for more information regarding the registry, see the [CMCL Docker registry wiki page]).
+Furthermore, a few relevant files are provided in the `tests` folder.

+1. `test_triples` folder: test triples for derivation inputs
+2. `agent_test.env` file: agent configuration parameters used for the **example agent** created during testing
+3. `docker-compose-test_dockerised...` files (only relevant for dockerised tests): docker compose file with agent configuration parameters used for agent initialisation when spinning up agent container for tests. **Please note** that provided `environment` variables should match the ones provided in the `agent_test.env` file (**except** for `REGISTER_AGENT` which should be `false`).
+Otherwise, the example agent registered for testing later will be disconnected from dockerised agent running inside the container.
+4. `mockutils` folder: Python modules to mock Docker stack settings (i.e. settings normally retrieved from Stack Clients).
+When creating the dockerised test agent, those files will be used to overwrite the corresponding modules in `propertyvalueestimation\utils\` repository to ensure successful agent startup.
+Furthermore, they contain several settings required to run the tests.

+&nbsp;
-### To perform the local agent integration tests, please follow these steps:
+## To perform the agent integration tests locally, please follow these steps:

 1. It is highly recommended to use a virtual environment for testing.
 The virtual environment can be created and activated as follows: